 The homeopathic treatment for leucorrhoea begins with taking account the exact cause which is causing the vaginal discharge.
 In the case it occurs due to an infection the homeopathic remedies are more than able to cure not only leucorrhoea but also the infection.

-- It acts as a precursor of pelvic inflammatory diseases, Salphingo oophoritis (infection of fallopian tube and ovaries) which mostly result in pelvic adhesions like peritonia adhersions & fallopian tube adhesions. which obstruct tubes and may cause infertility.
+If left untreated, the infection spreads inward into the cervix, uterus, fallopian tubes, etc. It acts as a precursor of pelvic inflammatory diseases, salphingo-oophoritis (infection of fallopian tube and ovaries) which mostly result in pelvic adhesions like peritoneal adhesions and fallopian tube adhesions which obstruct tubes and may cause infertility.

 Frequently Asked Qustions